ramyaragupathy/mlblr-eip/README.md

 When multiplied on an image section with horizontal line, it results in a large value.
 When applied over a section without horizontal line, it gives a value close to zero.

 Numerical value in the convolutin tensor decides what pattern it detects in a section of the image.

+Once a filter is created, it is applied to each part of the image.
+Output is mapped to a output tensor.
+Thsi gives a map of where the associated pattern shows up in the image.

+Different convolutions/ filters captures different aspects of the original image.
+In practice, numbers in a filter/convolution are set by us during the training process using gradient descent & backpropogation processes.